- April 19, 2022

 The Basics of Crypto Exchanges

 The first cryptocurrency exchange went live in March 2010.
 It was called bitcoinmarket.com and allowed people to exchange fiat currency for Bitcoin with other investors.
-This market made Bitcoin accessible to the general population that it hadn’t been since its conception in 2008.
+This market made Bitcoin more accessible to the general population since its conception in 2008.

 In addition to making it easy to obtain Bitcoin, this exchange also increased the value of this cryptocurrency.
 Before the exchange’s launch, the price of Bitcoin was $0.003.
 In the summer after the exchange went live, the price went up to $0.05.